 3. Timing: The Sweepstakes consists of a one-time sweepstakes beginning at 10 a.m.
 (Central Time) on March 23, 2022 and ends at 11:59 p.m.
 (Central Time) on March 25, 2022 (“Sweepstakes Period”) and will be conducted and administered at the sole discretion of Sponsor.
 Sponsor’s computer is the official time-keeping device for the Sweepstakes.

 4. How to Enter: During the Sweepstakes Period, Entrant shall perform a series of tasks in relation to a designated LinkedIn social media post.
 Entrant must: 1.
 Comment on the designated social media post, and 2.
-“Follow” the LinkedIn page Upon completing all aforementioned tasks, Entrant will receive one (1) automatic entry in the Sweepstakes.
+“Follow” the StartStrong LinkedIn page.
+Upon completing all aforementioned tasks, Entrant will receive one (1) automatic entry in the Sweepstakes.
 You may only win once during per Sweepstakes Period.

 LIMIT: One (1) entry per person during the Sweepstakes Period.
 Any attempt by an Entrant to obtain more than the stated number of entries by using multiple/different email addresses, identities, registrations and logins, or any other methods will void that Entrant's Sweepstakes entry and that Entrant may be disqualified.
-Entries that are late, illegible, incomplete, unreadable, damaged, destroyed, delayed, lost, tampered with, incomprehensible, forged, mutilated, misdirected, inaccurate, unintelligible or otherwise not in compliance with these Official Rules and user content rules found in Terms of Use will be disqualified.
+Entries that are late, illegible, incomplete, unreadable, damaged, destroyed, delayed, lost, tampered with, incomprehensible, forged, mutilated, misdirected, inaccurate, unintelligible or otherwise not in compliance with these Official Rules and StartStrong’s user content rules found in StartStrong’s Terms of Use will be disqualified.
 All entries generated by a script, macro or other automated/repetitive electronic means (except as permitted in these Official Rules) will be disqualified and ineligible for the Sweepstakes.
 Sponsor is not responsible for late, incomplete or misdirected online entries, computer problems, internet service provider malfunctions or errors, or any internet communication malfunction or error of any kind.
 In the event of a dispute as to any entry, the authorized account holder of the LinkedIn profile used to enter will be deemed to be the Entrant.
 The “authorized account holder” is the natural person assigned an email address by an Internet access provider, online service provider or other organization responsible for assigning email addresses for the domain associated with the submitted address.
 Potential winners may be required to show proof of being the authorized account holder.
 All costs not specifically referenced herein are the sole responsibility of the Entrant.

 By entering the Sweepstakes, Entrant agrees to receive updates and communication periodically from Sponsor.